HaoZhongkai/GNOT/readme.md

 ### Citation

-If you use SAM or SA-1B in your research, please use the following BibTeX entry.
+If you use GNOT in your research, please use the following BibTeX entry.
 ```
 @article{hao2023gnot,
   title={GNOT: A General Neural Operator Transformer for Operator Learning},